tamago1908/Cursor-Changer.bat/README.md

 #### fixed :
 - **English Translation!**
 - Some Bad things
-- Numerous other bug fixes
+- Numerous other bug fixesS
+- Some Bugs
 - And More...

 > This update almost doubled the size of the file, from 133KB in 1.12 to 250KB.
 Most of this is due to OOBE.